ethstorage/web3url-doc/tutorials/upload-your-first-file-folder-with-ethfs-cli.md

 ethfs-cli create -p 0x112233... -c 11155111
 ```

-If the RPC URL of the chain can also be specified.
+The RPC URL of the chain can also be specified.

 ```
 ethfs-cli create -p 0x112233... -r https://...